SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Related work

 Task incremental learning, a subfield of continual learning, addresses the challenge of learning multiple tasks sequentially without forgetting previously acquired knowledge.
 Many explorations have been made to mitigate knowledge forgetting.

 \paragraph{Replay-Based methods} Replay-based methods, such as Experience Replay (ER) and Generative Replay, mitigate forgetting by reintroducing samples from previous tasks during training on new tasks.
-For example, \cite{rolnick2019experience} leverages behavior cloning and off-policy learning from the replay for training stability. \citet{chaudhry2019continual} maintain a memory bank during training, and sample from the bank when training the consequent batches.
-Many approaches further modify the hyperparameters and training schema (e.g. learning rate, re-warm up) along with the data re-play during the continual pre-training \cite{zhu2024deepseek,glorioso2024zamba,ibrahim2024simple}.
+For example, \citet{rolnick2019experience} leverage behaviour cloning and off-policy learning from the replay for training stability. \citet{chaudhry2019continual} maintain a memory bank during training, and sample from the bank when training the consequent batches.
+Many approaches further modify the hyperparameters and training schema (e.g. learning rate, re-warm up) along with the data replay during the continual pre-training \cite{zhu2024deepseek,glorioso2024zamba,ibrahim2024simple}.

 \paragraph{Regularization-based methods} Some approaches adopt extra regularization terms to the adapted weights to mitigate forgetting.
-For example, \cite{chaudhry2020continual} proposes to fine-tune the base model on the orthogonal sub-space of its parameters to avoid the influence of the tasks trained previously.
-LoRAMoE \cite{dou-etal-2024-loramoe} proposes to leverage contrastive loss during fine-tuning to alleviate the loss of world knowledge. \citet{wang2021training} introduce Adam-NSCL that forces the update of the network parameters to lie in the null space of the previous tasks for capability reservation.
+For example, \citet{chaudhry2020continual} propose to fine-tune the base model on the orthogonal sub-space of its parameters to avoid the influence of the tasks trained previously. \citet{wang2021training} introduce Adam-NSCL that forces the update of the network parameters to lie in the null space of the previous tasks for capability reservation. \citet{zhai2024} propose a selective patch-level distillation approach to adaptively balance plasticity and stability.